Horizon House is a residential and sheltered-employment centre specialising in the holistic care of people with a primary intellectual disability.

 The residents need caring, growth, self-esteem, socialising and relationships.
 Like all of us, they too, have dreams of things they would like to do.
-But they are vulnerable and that is why they require a safe environment in which they can come into their own.
+But, being intellectually disabled, they are vulnerable and that is why they require a safe environment in which they can come into their own.

-Based on their intellectual abilities and interests, the residents join one of nine work areas.
+Based on their intellectual abilities and interests, the residents join one of ten work areas.
 This allows them to make a meaningful contribution through sewing, recycling, repair work, cooking, gardening or something else in a sheltered environment.
-At the same time, the work areas offer therapeutic value and all the benefits of a proper job – servitude, recognition, pride, self-esteem, companionship, quality of life and hope.
+At the same time, the work areas offer therapeutic value and all the benefits of a proper job – self-worth, recognition, pride, companionship, quality of life and hope.

 Holistic and client-centered service is provided by Horizon House’s staff members, instructors, medical staff and a social worker.
 We also take care of their recreational and spiritual needs as well as personal development.
 And we support their parents and families.